Skip to article frontmatterSkip to article content

 • ϕ\phi chosen uniformly at random

-3. Choose the orientation of the elliptical lens uniformly at random.
+3. Choose the orientation of the elliptical lens uniformly at random from a half-circle.

-4. Choose the orientation of the elliptical source uniformly at random.
+4. Choose the orientation of the elliptical source uniformly at random from a half-circle.

 • sersic index 1ns51\le n_s\le 5